LittleGreyCells/escheme/README.md

 ## Introduction

 escheme is an aspiring R3RS implementation of the algorithmic language scheme, supporting approximately 90% of the standard.
-Further, many additional functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.
+Many additional functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.
+Bignums are not supported.

 Abelson and Sussman's SICP* in Ch5 describes an explicit control evalutor for scheme.
 That material provided the impetus for escheme.
 It is not related